nextflow-io/nf-validation/README.md

 To test with Nextflow for development purpose:

-1. Clone the Nextlow repo into a sibling directory
+1. Clone the Nextflow repo into a sibling directory

    ```
    cd .. && https://github.com/nextflow-io/nextflow